 - Extra Features & Functionalities: Do you want to unblock media streaming platforms?
 Or maybe you want to download torrents?
 This isn’t something that every VPN allows, so make a list of “extra” features you need and inquire about those features before reaching the final decision.

-- Money-Back Guarantees: And lastly, keep in mind that VPNs come with money-back guarantees of up to 45 days.
+- Money-Back Guarantees: Lastly, keep in mind that VPNs come with money-back guarantees of up to 45 days.
 In case anything goes wrong, or in case you’re not happy with the chosen VPN, you can always have your money returned.

-So far, we’ve tested dozens of VPN services, and you’ll find plenty of hands-on reviews on our website.
-Based on our experience, the best VPN right now is ExpressVPN.
+So far, we’ve tested more than sixty VPN services, so you’ll find plenty of hands-on reviews on our website.
+However, based on our experience, the best VPN right now is ExpressVPN.
 This especially goes for those looking to install a VPN on a router.

 ExpressVPN comes with other 3,000 servers, can unblock just about any website (including media streaming platforms), and brings high-end protection for your data.
 You can use up to five simultaneous connections, and there’s no data logging involved.
 To learn more, don’t forget to check our hands-on ExpressVPN review.